divya751/TestProject/README.md

 # TestProject

-Step 2:
- Build Infrastructer using cloudformation template "staticwebsite_emp_with_ACM_cloudfront.yaml".
-This CF template will build s3 website with cloudfront and certificates genrated by ACM.

 Step 1:
  a.
 Make S3 bucket in your region named "employee-eu-west-1" for the CodeRepository.
 Later on this bucket will be used for CI/CD pipeline using CodePipeline & CodeDeploy.